TheDonSaysNah/checkhomeIP/README.md

 A small and lightweight program to monitor your home IP 24/7 and send an email to yourself using Gmail SMTP.
 Useful for people who don't have DDNS and need to know if their ISP assigned IP has been changed.

 ## Getting started
 To get started, head to https://myaccount.google.com/apppasswords and make a new app password.
 Once done, paste it into `src/mail.rs` line 6 along side your Gmail account.
 Thats it!
+Just compile and run.

 ### Systemd service setup
 To enable systemd service automation, edit `checkip.service` and change the line containing `ExecStart=/path/to/checkhomeip` to where the binary is in your filesystem.